 9 Kayak Fishing Tips and Tricks You Need to Know

-The gear you bring is important, make sure to you have a knife and net ready to go with your rod and tackle.
-Consider a rod holder to free up a hand when you need it.
+The gear you bring is important, so make sure you have a knife and net ready to go with your rod and tackle.
+Also, consider a rod holder to free up a hand when you need it.

-Sure you know how to paddle, but how about one handed while you have a fish on the line?
+Sure you know how to paddle, but how about doing it one-handed while you have a fish on the line?
 Or while you’re using the net and you’re being blown into harsh terrain?
 Make sure that you’ve mastered this trick, and can control your kayak when it really matters.

 Prepare for the worst, and keep your gear safe and your trip on track by planning for the flip before it happens.
 If you don’t, you might lose your rods, tools, phone (if you have a hard time disconnecting) or even your car keys.

-Many of our friends in the kayak fishing world have convinced themselves an anchor is too much of a hassle.
-When the wind picks up, or you’re in the middle of the lake at a good spot, it comes in handy.
+Many of our friends in the kayak fishing world have convinced themselves that an anchor is too much of a hassle, but when the wind picks up, or you’re in the middle of the lake at a good spot, it comes in handy.

 If you’re going to use an anchor, there is one trick you’ll want to make sure to remember; just make sure you aren’t dropping the anchor into a strong current.
-If you do, you could potentially drag your whole kayak under.
+If you do, you could potentially drag your whole kayak under the water.